-The Public Services Management & Organisation (PSMO) subject group explores some of the most complex and pressing issues faced by both professionals and organisations providing public services.
+The Department of Public Services Management & Organisation (PSMO) explores some of the most complex and pressing issues faced by both professionals and organisations providing public services.
 It applies the Business School’s interest in the major themes of digitalisation, sustainability, governance, and the future of work and the public services.
 In particular, it considers the relevance of the following kinds of developments for the practices and processes of organising in the public, private and third sectors:

 - new public policy objectives and programmes